kparaschakis/BBC_algorithm/README.md

 Real data:
 - "real_data_1_splits" imports the datasets (downloaded from OpenML) from a folder in arff. format, creates 100 different stratified train/holdout splits and saves the split indices in a dedicated folder.
 - "real_data_2_run_on_JAD.py" uploads for each dataset the various training subsets from the previous step and runs the analysis on JADBio.
 Then it stores the resulting outcome, out-of-sample predictions, fold indices, and descriptions of the applied configurations.
 This step cannot be run without special API access to JADBio.
+Instead, we have included in the accompanying meterial the output (folder "JAD_results") needed to run further steps.
 - "real_data_3_apply_BBC_on_data.py" applies the two BBC methods on the results from the previous step and stores the best configuration for each JADBio analysis and the corresponding botstrap distributions.
 - "real_data_4_evaluation_on_JAD" uploads for each dataset/split the holdout dataset and runs the winner configuration to get the holdout performances.
+This step cannot be run without special API access to JADBio.
+Instead, we have included in the accompanying meterial the output (folder "real_datasets_holdOut_performances") needed to run further steps.
 - "real_data_5_calculate_CI" takes the resuls of the previous steps, along with the corresponding results from the R-code run on the same out-of-sample predictions for the comparison methods, and calculates the inclusion percentages and the average tightnesses and stores the results.

 -----

 Below are some notes on the R-code provided by the authors of "Post-Selection Confidence Bounds for Prediction Performance.
 422 2023. arXiv: 2210.13206 [stat.ML]", used to apply the comparison methods in our paper. (https://github.com/pascalrink/mabt-experiments?tab=readme-ov-file).
+This code can also be found in this repository.

 The R scripts "MabtCi-function.R" and "TiltCi-function.R" contain the functions for applying the MABT and BT methods and are loaded by the other two scripts "simulated_data.R" and "real_datasets.R".